 Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock.

-Consists of shares of Series H Preferred Stock held by RxSight I, LLC.
+Consists of 2,016,778 shares of Series H Preferred Stock held by RxSight I, LLC.
+William J. Link is a managing member of RxSight I, LLC and may be deemed to share voting and (1) investment power over the securities held by RxSight I, LLC.
 William disclaims beneficial ownership of such shares except to the extent of his respective pecuniary interests therein.
 The address of RxSight I, LLC is 11 Linda Isle, Newport Beach, CA 92660.
+Consists of 1,613,423 shares of Series G Preferred Stock and 242,013 shares of Series H Preferred Stock, and 36,302 warrants for shares of Series H Preferred Stock held by